Storms Dudley and Eunice set to bring 70mph winds to Wales

 Scotland and northern England have been warned to brace for 90mph (145km/hr) winds with an amber weather warning.

-On Sunday, a man had to be rescued after his car became trapped in flood waters after heavy rain in Carmarthenshire.
+Meanwhile, a man had to be rescued after his car became trapped in flood waters after heavy rain in Carmarthenshire.

 The counties of Anglesey, Conwy, Denbighshire, Flintshire and Gwynedd have been warned to expect wind gusts of up to 70mph.